-- How do they interact with your children? - You could ask your children afterwards how it went, to give you an idea whether this would be an appropriate arrangement in future.
+- How do they interact with your child? - You could ask your child afterwards how it went, to give you an idea whether this would be an appropriate arrangement in future.

 The NSPCC recommends parents trust their intuition, and to not be afraid to ask who they can contact for references.

-Further information about factors to take into account when choosing a babysitter can be found on our babysitting web page.
+More information about what to think about when choosing a babysitter is available on our babysitting page.

 Asking a childcare professional to babysit